dpc10ster/RJafrocBook/docs/02-roc-data-format.md

 * The mean rating over all diseased cases, treatments and readers, is 4.2977778.

 ## The ROC  Excel data file
-* An Excel file in JAFROC format containing ROC data corresponding to `dataset02`, is included with the distribution.
+* An Excel file in JAFROC format containing ROC data corresponding to `dataset02`, is included with the __RJafroc__ package.
 The first command (below) finds the location of the file and the second command reads it and saves it to a dataset object `ds`.

 ```r
 fileName <- system.file(